demhademha/tweak-development-guide/intro.md

 ## objectives for this corse
 1. I'll teach you how to use a terminal
-2. we'll move onto learning some bash
+2. We'll move onto learning some bash
 3. We'll then move onto installing and setting up theos
 4. We'll create a **very simple** tweak
-5. we'll then move onto learning objective c
+5. We'll then move onto learning objective c
-6. we'll move onto decrypting apps, getting headers
+6. We'll move onto decrypting apps, getting headers
 7. We'll learn what to hook,
-8. we'll make another tweak
+8. We'll make another tweak
 9. The tweak development gets more complex
 10. We'll publish our tweak to github
 11. I'll teach you marketing
-12. publishing our tweak to a repo like Packix
+12. We’ll publish  our tweak to a repo like Packix